openbridge/openbridge.github.io/docs/pipeline.md

 ## Check Encoding

 Not sure how to check encoding?
-Here is an exaple using the command line.
+Here is an example using the command line.
 To check the encoding of a file called `foo.csv`, in your terminal you can type the following;

 For Linux you would type: